-- 1. Share your "why" with other English learners here. - 2.
+- 1. Share Your "Why" with Other IT Professionals Here. - 2.
 Read your English affirmations to yourself out loud when you get up each morning.
 Do this every day.

-I am learning English because ·
+I am learning English because •

-This is important to me because •
+This is important to me because .

 When I speak English, I FEEL ,, and

+•